 West Essex Rail Trail: 5.5 Miles, Easy

-Access this trail at 201 Fairview Avenue, Verona.
-Straddling the Essex/Passaic county lines, the West Essex Rail Trail is exactly what it sounds like: a former rail line turned hiking path.
-This is an out and back trail just over 2.5 miles in length and offers an easy walk through nature amid a decidedly developed area.
+Access this trail at 201 Fairview Avenue in Verona.
+Straddling the Essex/Passaic county lines, the West Essex Rail Trail is exactly what it sounds like — a former rail line turned hiking path.
+This is an out-and-back trail just over 2.5 miles in length and offers an easy walk through nature amid a decidedly developed area.
 Shady and mostly flat, this trail is a lovely place to hike with dogs (on leash) or family, or simply to find a little quiet time for yourself.

 Eagle Rock Reservation: Varied Distance, Easy to Moderate

-Eagle Rock Reservation is located at Prospect Avenue & Eagle Rock Avenue in West Orange.
+Eagle Rock Reservation is located at Prospect Avenue + Eagle Rock Avenue in West Orange.
 When headed to Eagle Rock Reservation, it’s best to have a clear plan for your hike.
-With over 400 acres and plenty of trails to choose from, this park situated between West Orange, Montclair, and Verona offer lots of options—and spectacular views of the NYC skyline.
+With over 400 acres and plenty of trails to choose from, this park situated between West Orange, Montclair, and Verona offer lots of options — and spectacular views of the NYC skyline.
 Most of the trails are labeled as easy, but the distance is entirely up to you.
 According to AllTrails, the Red Trail Loop is the most popular choice at Eagle Rock.
 This 3.4-mile loop offers incredible views, but one drawback is that part of it runs parallel to a road.
-When at Eagle Rock, it’s easy to mix and match trails however, so check out the trail map here before you go.
+When at Eagle Rock, it’s easy to mix and match trails, so check out the trail map here before you go.

 Orange Reservoir Loop Plus Zoo Loop, South Mountain Reservation: 1.8 Miles, Easy to Moderate